-Real estate is the most exciting investment vehicle because there are nearly an infinite number of way to get started, achieve financial freedom and/or launch a business to create generational wealth.
+Real estate is the most exciting investment vehicle because there are nearly an infinite number of real estate investment strategies for beginners who want to achieve financial freedom and/or launch a business to create generational wealth.

 There are many investment types to invest in, but which one is the most conducive to long-term success?

-Today, I want to determine the answer to this question by looking at two investing strategies in a particular – single family residence rentals and apartment investing.
+Today, I want to determine the answer to this question by looking at two real estate rental investment strategies in a particular – single-family residence rentals and apartment investing.

-I will define SFR investing as purchasing a single-family home using your own capital and renting it out, and apartment investing as purchasing an asset with 50 or more units and raising capital from passive investors and renting it out.
+I will define SFR real estate investing as purchasing a single-family home using your own capital and renting it out and apartment investing as purchasing an asset with 50 or more units and raising capital from passive investors and renting it out.

 For the purposes of this blog post, I will assume that an individual has set out to achieve a goal of $10,000 per month in cash flow (or $120,000 per year), which will replace their current corporate salary.

-So, based on this goal, which strategy is superior?
-Let’s compare both across three important factors: scalability, barrier to entry and risk.
+So, based on this goal, which of these real estate rental investment strategies is superior?
+Let’s compare both across three important factors: scalability, barrier to entry, and risk.

 Scalability is how efficiently one can grow their real estate portfolio.
 The more difficult it is to scale a business using a certain investment strategy, the longer it will take to attain a cash flow goal.

-Both SFR and apartment investing will allow you to generate $10,000 per month in cash flow, but which strategy will reach this goal the fastest while reducing the number of headaches?
+Both SFR real estate deals and apartment investing will allow you to generate $10,000 per month in cash flow, but which strategy will reach this goal the fastest while reducing the number of headaches?

 For SFR rentals, the average cash flow per property per month is in the $100 to $200 range (depending on the market of course).
 Therefore, 50 to 100 SFRs are required to make $15,000.
 We immediately run into a few problems.
 First, you can only take out a limited number of SFR loans.
 Once you’ve purchased 4 to 10 homes (depending on the bank use and if they use Fannie Mae or Freddie Mac), you no longer qualify for a standard residential loan.
 However, a simple solution is to find a local community bank, who – once you’ve established a successful track record – will provide ongoing financing for your deals.